jenkinsci/websphere-deployer-plugin/README.md

 Websphere Deployer Plugin (For Jenkins)
 =========================

+Details on this plugin can be found here: https://wiki.jenkins-ci.org/display/JENKINS/WebSphere+Deployer+Plugin

 This plugin is designed to deploy to WebSphere Full Profile, WebSphere Portal and WebSphere Liberty Profile.

 <ol>